Hanging out with Filipinos on their Sunday day off

-If you’re not a fan of crowds, then I’d avoid Central on Hong Kong Island on a Sunday.
+If you’re not a fan of Filipinos everywhere, then I’d avoid Central on Hong Kong Island on a Sunday.
 There are people everywhere.
 We had to fight our way through crowds of people packing boxes to send back to the Philippines.
 I mean, everyone was nice and polite, and it was a jovial carnival mood, but still, if you’re big on personal space, then this might freak you out a little.

 The other interesting thing about Central is that this is where the really wealthy businessmen live.
 There’s still a big English influence, as judged by the Marks & Spencers supermarket selling fresh sandwiches imported directly from the UK by airfreight.
 Which is probably why one Salmon sandwich cost $12 NZD.
 I was kinda tempted, but realised, that’s too expensive for a sandwich!